-1. Invoke the Object > New OLE Object Frame command.

-- 2. Click on the position where you want to place the object. - 3.
-Select the SoftMaker Equation Editor entry from the Object Type list. - 4.
-Confirm with OK to start the Equation Editor. - 5.
-Create the desired formula. - 6.
+- 1. Invoke the Object > New OLE Object Frame command. - 2.
+Select the SoftMaker Equation Editor entry from the Object Type list. - 3.
+Confirm with OK to start the Equation Editor. - 4.
+Create the desired formula. - 5.
 When you have finished building the formula, simply exit the Equation Editor.